wrussell1999/kestra-examples/demos/learn-data-engineering/README.md

 # Livestream with Andreas Kretz

+Demo is split into X parts:
+1. Simple flow that loads data, sums it, and sends it to Slack
+2. Flow that loads data from an input, sums it and produces an output file, and uploads to a data lake.
+3. Flow that uses external python files to perform tasks.

 ## Kestra's UI

 Give a tour of the UI and how it makes managing orchestration easy.